-Recently, Pilar is producing "The Last Partera," a feature documentary about women helping women and midwifery (dir.
+Recently, Pilar is directing "Santuario," a documentary short about a woman facing deportation taking sanctuary in a North Carolina church.
+This project was the 2017 winner of the Tribeca Film Institute's IF/Then Short Documentary Program grant and mentorship at the New Orleans Film Festival (dir.
+Christine Delp).
+She is also producing "The Last Partera," a feature documentary about women helping women and midwifery (dir.
 Victoria Bouloubasis and Ned Phillips).
 She produced and edited "Una Mala Hierba/A Bad Weed" (dir.
 Monica Wise), a short documentary about a female farmworker in Southern California that was part of the America Heard Inaugural Release in 2017.

 She was associate producer and editor of the award-winning oceanography documentary "Atlantic Crossing: A Robot’s Daring Mission," (dir.
 Dena Seidel) which premiered at the Smithsonian’s Baird Auditorium in 2010 and was featured in a two-year exhibit in Sant Ocean Hall.
 "Atlantic Crossing" screened at festivals and aired on PBS stations around the country.

 Her photography and/or short films have appeared on various media outlets including The Atlantic, Scientific American, The Economist, MSNBC, The Financial Times, and elsewhere.